Disciplinary Hearings at USF

 Disciplinary Action after an Arrest

-We will help you complete a release form that allows the Office of Student Rights and Responsibilities to discuss any and all information related to your disciplinary file with the attorney.
-The form will also allow your attorney to get a copy of the disciplinary record and any evidence that might be presented against you at the formal disciplinary hearing.
+The form will also allow your attorney to obtain a copy of the disciplinary record and any evidence that might be presented against you at the formal disciplinary hearing.

 Parental Notification Policy at USF

-Since it is likely that the parent will be notified later in the process, it is usually in the student’s best interest to tell their parents as soon as possible so that their parents can help them understand the process and determine if they need a criminal defense attorney to represent them.
+Since the parent will likely be notified later in the process, it is usually in the student’s best interest to tell their parents as soon as possible so that their parents can help them understand the process and determine if they need a criminal defense attorney to represent them.

 Double Jeopardy Doesn’t Apply to the Student Conduct Hearing